g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **Users list**
  * **Add groups users**
  * **Groups users list**

+ Please note that the Suite is equipped with a dedicated module for the integration of Active Directory users via **LDAP**.

 ### Add user
 Through this form it is possible to insert new users and define their characteristics.